ts-dangelo/anvio-data-manipulation/README.md

 split_anvio_gc_fasta.py - splits up the gene cluster faa file made by anvio so you have one fasta per gene cluster

-gc_table_mod.py - genome x gene cluster count table from the anvio pangenome gene cluster fasta for data exploration and statistics outside of anvio.
+gc_table_mod.py - creates genome x gene cluster count table from the anvio pangenome gene cluster fasta for data exploration and statistics outside of anvio.